 There are two ways you can verify your bank account in Venmo:

 One way to verify your bank account is by providing the username and password that you use for online banking.
-If your bank is eligible for instant verification, you will be prompted to add your username and password (or other identifying information) after you have selected your bank.
+Venmo uses Plaid to verify your bank account information and, periodically, your bank account balance to check if you have enough funds to cover certain transactions.
+If your bank is eligible for instant verification, you will be prompted to add your online banking username and password (or other identifying information) after you have selected your bank.

 If you’re having any trouble with this, the best thing to do will be to reach out to your bank.
 In the meantime, you can always add your bank account manually using your routing and account number combination.
-Simply select “Other” in the list of banks and you’ll be all set.
+Simply select “Manual Verification” instead of “Instant Verification” and you’ll be all set.